-- 1. If you hunt in areas where CWD occurs Do Not return to BC with the intact carcass process it on-site to prevent moving the disease: - Remove the head, hide, all internal organs and spinal column at the kill site, and leave these parts in the place of origin - submit the head to local agencies for CWD testing. - De-bone or have the meat processed prior to removal from the jurisdiction. - If you want to keep antlers, remove them, any soft tissue and the connecting bone plate from the remainder of the skull, and soak in 2% bleach - Raw capes or hides should be sealed in a waterproof container to ensure that no fluids, tissue or hair can escape.
-They can be brought into BC, but should be frozen or processed as soon as possible. - DO NOT dump carcasses in the field if they are from elsewhere, use landfills for proper disposal. - 2.
-Materials from cervids such as scents or attractants, including urine, feces, saliva or scent glands, may be capable of transmitting CWD through environmental contamination.
-We recommend that synthetic scents be used to reduce the risk.
+So, if you hunt outside of BC - DO NOT return to BC with the intact carcass - process it on-site to prevent moving the disease.
+Remove the head, hide, all internal organs and spinal column at the kill site, and leave these parts in the place of origin - submit the head to local agencies for CWD testing.
+De-bone or have the meat processed prior to removal from the jurisdiction.
+If you want to keep antlers, remove them, any soft tissue and the connecting bone plate from the remainder of the skull, and soak in 2% bleach.
+If you want to keep the hide, all tissue must be removed before being possessed in BC.
+DO NOT dump carcasses in the field if they are from elsewhere, use landfills for proper disposal.